 Big Daddy, incidentally, was released from prison six years early, 1986 instead of 1992, for declining health due to diabetes and an undisclosed heart condition.
 He never drove a truck, because he was a Teamster president and not a Teamster, and he was always in motion, dumping bodies and such.
 But, he sat in jail for six years, and when I saw him in 1986 he was a deflated shell of his former self.
 By his 1990 funeral, it was hard to imagine the man he used to be.
 I was lucky to learn that lesson early in life before all the research papers began being published about the long term consequences of sitting; it’s today’s smoking, they say, but few people have ever listened to them.

 Maybe I was just grumpy after a long series of flights, squished between different groups of big, chatty people on each leg, and I almost leaped from the plane before we rolled to a stop.
-Without checked bags, I was able to find a driver with a convertible and rush downtown in time for happy hour.
+Because I only had one carry on bag, I was able to find a driver with a convertible and rush downtown in time for happy hour, planning ahead and hoping to relax far away from chatty tourists.
 I thought my irritability could be what led me to worrying about Wendy.
 I try to laugh it off, but my mind was stuck.
 If anything would help, it would be live music and a Hemmingway dacquiri on my first day in Havana.
 I was Wendy’s son, after all.
-I took a deep breath and shook my head to knock loose the entangled tentacles of dendrites clinging to my past, exhaled, and approached the bar.
+I took a deep breath and shook my head to knock loose the tentacles of dendrites in my brain clinging to the past, exhaled, and approached the bar.

 I took a deep breath, exhaled slowly, straightened my posture, and strolled inside, leaving a puddle of worries that oozed down the slanted cobblestone street of Plaza de San Francisco de Asi and flowed away from the bar, towards the malecon and its long que of 1950’s convertibles for hire, reaching the ocean and dripping into the crashing waves that were barely audible when I was first heard Wendy’s voice mail, gently welcoming me to Cuba and whispering that it was time to relax and go with the flow.
 I don’t think that way, but it sounds good to say.
 My earbuds had blocked the waves, but I heard them again when I hung up the phone, and I felt I was finally on vacation.